-Betterment is a tool that is designed to help do-it-yourself beginner investors.
-It helps you save a lot of time and you can get started investing even if you have a small amount to invest.
-This site actually manages your money for you but let’s take a look at my Betterment review to see if this new investment company makes the grade.
+Betterment is a tool that is supposed to help do-it-yourself beginner investors.
+They say they save you a lot of time and you can get started investing even if you have a small amount to invest.
+This firm does actually manage your money for you but let’s take a look at my Betterment review to see if this new investment company makes the grade.

 - Register over at the site and open a Betterment investment account.

 - Tell Betterment who you are, what your investment goals are and how much risk you are comfortable taking.
 Then you set the asset allocation.

 - Link a checking account to your Betterment account so you can move money between your investment account at Betterment and your checking account.
 Then move money into your Betterment Account to get started.

 Done.
 Your investments are made for you and the account is rebalanced as needed.

 You can see the home page below.
 It’s a summary that provides a great deal of information.
 The summary shows what your current balance is, how much you’ve earned and how your account is allocated.

 The next screen (withdrawals / deposits) shows you if you have enabled automatic deposits and if so how much.
 It also allows you to make one-off investments or withdrawals.
 This is really easy, simple and fast.
 A nice way to automate your investing and one of the major benefits of using Betterment.